-The EU Regulation on open internet access (the Regulation) imposes a range of obligations on internet service providers (ISPs) regarding their provision of internet access services (IAS).
-The aim of the Regulation is to “safeguard equal and non-discriminatory treatment of traffic in the provision of internet access services and related end-users’ rights” and “guarantee the continued functioning of the internet ecosystem as an engine of innovation”.
+The EU Regulation on open internet access (the Open Internet Regulation) imposes a range of obligations on internet service providers (ISPs) regarding their provision of internet access services (IAS).
+These are often referred to as the ‘net neutrality rules’.
+The aim of the Open Internet Regulation is to “safeguard equal and non-discriminatory treatment of traffic in the provision of internet access services and related end-users’ rights” and “guarantee the continued functioning of the internet ecosystem as an engine of innovation”.
 To secure these goals, the Regulation imposes measures dealing with the way ISPs manage data traffic on their networks.
 It also places obligations on ISPs about the terms and conditions of, as well as information contained in, customer contracts for the provision of IAS.

 The Body of European Regulators for Electronic Communications (BEREC) has published Guidelines on the Implementation by National Regulators of European Net Neutrality Rules.
 The Guidelines state that the National Regulatory Authorities (NRAs) of the EU Member States “should take utmost account” of the Guidelines, which “should contribute to consistent application of the Regulation, thereby contributing to regulatory certainty to stakeholders.”

-Ofcom is the NRA responsible for enforcing the Regulation in the United Kingdom.
+Ofcom is the NRA responsible for enforcing the Open Internet Regulation in the United Kingdom.
 UK national regulations designate Ofcom as such, and set out Ofcom’s powers.
-These include the power to impose a penalty of up to 10% of the turnover of the relevant business for breaches of the Regulation.
-In addition, Ofcom may require operators who have breached the Regulation to take steps to comply with their obligations and to remedy the consequences of their breach.
+These include the power to impose a penalty of up to 10% of the turnover of the relevant business for breaches of the Open Internet Regulation.
+In addition, Ofcom may require operators who have breached the Open Internet Regulation to take steps to comply with their obligations and to remedy the consequences of their breach.